Netopia Payments

 5. From the NETOPIA Payment Environment drop-down, select the environment type: Sandbox or Live.

-6. Hint: Start with the Sandbox environment to test and confirm your configuration.
+6. HINT: Start with the Sandbox environment to test and confirm your configuration.
 After successful testing, update the app with the POS Signature and API Key for the Live environment.
 These credentials are specific to each Netopia Payments environment.

 7. In the API Key field, enter the API key you generated at Step 1.